 Strategic campaigns to raise awareness of the overall benefits of education

 Meeting the emerging needs of the community by providing leadership and support for children, schools, and the greater community.

 A premier service organization.

 Fostering respectful, supportive, and inclusive work environments within and across branches, departments, clusters, and sites.

 As of July 1st, 2020 the Santa Clara County Office of Education is proud to serve our community as the new Resource and Referral for Santa Clara County.
 To find safe, high-quality childcare and preschool options, or to learn about state and federal subsidized programs (financial assistance for services), please visit the Santa Clara County’s

-Santa Clara County’s districts are committed to providing high-quality preschool, TK and K programming.
-To learn more about enrolling your child in your local district, please use the resource guides and enrollment by district sections of this site.
+Santa Clara County's public schools are committed to providing high-quality preschool, transitional kindergarten (TK) and kindergarten programming.
+To learn about enrolling your child in an early learning program, use the "Where to to enroll in early learning and care" tab.

 To learn more about inclusive early learning in Santa Clara County, contact the WarmLine.
 The Inclusion Support WarmLine offers FREE support, information and referrals for including students of all ages with disabilities and other needs in your community.
 Offered in English, Spanish and Vietnamese (and other languages as needed), contact the Warmline at

 WarmlineRemoteLearning@sccoe.org or by phone at 408-453-665.
 You can also visit the Inclusion Collaborative